salvatoreolivieri/salvatoreolivieri/README.md

-<h1 align="center">Hi 👋, I'm Salvatore Olivieri</h1>
+<h1>Hi 👋, I'm Salvatore Olivieri</h1>
-<h3 align="center">I'm a creative Frontend Web Developer based in Italy.
+<h3>I'm a creative Frontend Web Developer based in Italy.
 I love to build things and understand how things work.
 I like art, philosophy and travel 🧘🏻‍♂️🌳🗿</h3>

 - 💬 Ask me about **VueJs and NuxtJs**